Code of Hammurabi: Louvre stele

 The Louvre stele was found at the site of the ancient Elamite city of Susa.
 Susa is in modern-day Khuzestan Province, Iran (Persia at the time of excavation).
 The stele was excavated by the French Archaeological Mission under the direction of Jacques de Morgan.
 Father Jean-Vincent Scheil published the initial report in the fourth volume of the Reports of the Delegation to Persia (Mémoires de la Délégation en Perse).
 According to Scheil, the stele's fragments were found on the tell of the Susa acropolis (l'Acropole de Suse), between December 1901 and January 1902.
 The few, large fragments made assembly easy.

 Scheil hypothesised that the stele had been taken to Susa by the Elamite king Shutruk-Nakhunte and that he had commissioned the erasure of several columns of laws to write his legend there.
 It has been proposed that the relief portion of the stele, especially the beards of Hammurabi and Shamash, was reworked at the same time.
 Roth suggests the stele was taken as plunder from Sippar, where Hammurabi lived towards the end of his reign.

 Other copies

 Fragments of a second and possibly third stele recording the Code were found along with the Louvre stele at Susa.
 Over fifty manuscripts containing the laws are known.
 They were found not only in Susa but also in Babylon, Nineveh, Assur, Borsippa, Nippur, Sippar, Ur, Larsa, and more.
 Copies were created during Hammurabi's reign, and also after it, since the text became a part of the scribal curriculum.
-Copies have been found dating from one thousand years after the stele's creation, and a catalogue from the library of Neo-Assyrian king Ashurbanipal (685–631 BC) lists a copy of the "judgments of Hammurabi".
+Copies have been found dating from one thousand years after the stele's creation, and a catalog from the library of Neo-Assyrian king Ashurbanipal (685–631 BC) lists a copy of the "judgments of Hammurabi".
 The additional copies fill in most of the stele's original text, including much of the erased section.